 Having attended Options evening, students and parents/carers will have the opportunity to reflect on and discuss the most appropriate course choices before submitting their preferences.
-Student choices should be submitted by completing the options form and returning this to their form tutors.
-Options choices must be received no later than Monday 13th March.
+A taster lesson will be provided during the week commencing 26th February.
+After this, student choices should be submitted by completing the options form and returning this to their form tutors.
+Options choices must be received no later than Friday 8th March.